-Alexey Golubev is a scholar of Russian history with a focus on social and cultural history of the twentieth century.
-He completed his Ph.D. in history at the University of British Columbia in 2016, and then spent a year as a Banting Postdoctoral Scholar at the University of Toronto.
-Prior to that he attended Petrozavodsk State University in Russia where he earned a degree of Candidate of Sciences in History (2006) in addition to a diploma in Russian and English (2002).
-Dr. Golubev has previously taught at the University of Eastern Finland, the University of British Columbia, the University of Freiburg in Germany, and Petrozavodsk State University in Russia.
+Alexey Golubev is a scholar of Russian history with a focus on social and cultural history of the twentieth century and an additional expertise in STS, transnational history, and digital history.
+He completed his Ph.D. in history at the University of British Columbia in 2016 and spent a year as a Banting Postdoctoral Scholar at the University of Toronto before joining the UH Department of History in fall 2017.
+During the academic year 2020-21, he served as the Joy Foundation Fellow at the Radcliffe Institute for Advanced Study, Harvard University, where he worked on a project on science communication in socialist and post-socialist societies.
+Dr. Golubev has previously taught at Petrozavodsk University in Russia and was a visiting lecturer at the University of Eastern Finland, the University of British Columbia, and the University of Freiburg in Germany.
+His research has been supported by the Social Sciences and Humanities Research Council of Canada, Killam Trusts, Gerda Henkel Stiftung, German Historical Institute in Moscow, and the Russian Foundation for Humanities.

-XX vek: Pisma voiny [The Twentieth Century: War Letters].
+XX век: Письма войны [The Twentieth Century: War Letters].
 Moscow: Novoe literaturnoe obozrenie, 2016.
 Co-edited with Serguei Oushakine.
 In Russian.

 Encyclopedia of the Barents Region.
 In 2 vols.
 Oslo: PAX, 2016.
 Co-edited with Mats-Olov Olsson (chief editor), Fredrick Backman, Lars Olsson and Björn Norlin.